 - PVR - Oberoi Mall, Goregaon East Oberoi Mall, 3rd Floor, Western Express Highway, Goregaon East

-- PVR Phoenix - Highstreet Phoenix Mall, Lower Parel Highstreet Phoenix Mall, 462, Senapati Bapat Marg, Lower Parel
+- PVR - Highstreet Phoenix Mall, Lower Parel Highstreet Phoenix Mall, 462, Senapati Bapat Marg, Lower Parel